Previously/Currently Licensed in Another State

 Coursework Credit Review Procedure for All Applicants

 Applicants previously or currently licensed outside Louisiana who cannot apply as a reciprocal applicant must submit an official license history verification from the state(s) in which a license is/was issued.
 Applicant’s submissions must include a cover letter that contains the applicant’s complete name and contact information (mailing address, telephone number, email address, etc.).
 The applicant’s license history should include all pre-licensing real estate education and testing completed, and information on any previous or pending disciplinary action against the applicant.
+Submissions must be sent to the Education Division for review prior to submitting an application for licensing.
 At the time of submission of the initial broker application applicants must also submit the official license history verification, which gives the detailed break down of Active & Inactive license status.
 If the active/inactive status is not shown on the history verification, a separate letter issued by the state may be submitted as proof.
 The documentation submitted for the active/inactive detail cannot be older than three months at the time of application submission.

 Examination Requirement for All Applicants